NFL Playoff Format

 The Super Bowl is one of the most famous games in professional sports and is the league championship for the NFL.
 The two teams that are victorious in the AFC and NFC Championship Games advance to face one another in the Super Bowl.
 At the end of the Super Bowl, the winning team is awarded the Vince Lombardi Trophy and is named the Super Bowl Champion.

 2020 Playoff Changes

 After the 2019-2020 season, the NFL changed its playoff format for the first time in over 15 years.
-The new format expanded the playoffs, allowing 14 teams to compete in the postseason, instead of the previous 12, and adding two games to the postseason schedule.
-In addition, this adjustment modified each round of the playoffs, along with the seeding system.
+The new format expanded the playoffs, allowing 14 teams to compete in the postseason instead of the previous 12, and adding two games to the postseason schedule.
+In addition, this adjustment modified each round of the playoffs as well as the seeding system.